 Following the techniques that HLL had pioneered with soaps and detergents, "demonstration vans" traveled through rural India putting on shows.
 For many rural residents, these shows might include a first opportunity in a lifetime to view a moving picture, so excitement in a town would build prior to arrival.
 School assemblies were addressed, and salt samples and coupons were left with students.
 Health charts were posted on school walls.
-This was expensive but generated tremendous word-ofmouth.
-By 1998, all of HLL's competitors were repeating messages about iodine and mental development.
+This was expensive but generated tremendous word-of-mouth.